-Have You Been Thinking About Suicide?
+Have You Ever Contemplated Suicide?

 Life can be very painful, this I know for a fact.
 When you are down and hurting it is sometimes hard to think clearly or rationally.
 You are not alone, (chat now) most people would have to admit that they have at least once thought about the idea of suicide.
 Suicide prevention saves lives!

 Call this number right now 1-800-273-TALK (8255) if you have had any recent thoughts of suicide.
 There is help available now, and please do not delay!
 Even thoughts of living life makes living life such a painful burden, I know that feeling and that is why you need God’s help and help from others who care, so once again, please call 1-800-273-TALK (8255).~ Bill Greguska

 Suicide Prevention Is Where The Focus Ought To Be!

 - Warning Signs of Suicide

 - Warning Signs and Risk Factors for Suicide

 - How to Help Someone Who Is Suicidal